Postgraduate research opportunity

 Person specification

-This opportunity would suit candidates with a strong background in conservation science and statistical modelling, as well as a keen interest in developing skills in quantitative and qualitative sociology.
+This opportunity would suit a candidate with a degree/ background in conservation science and statistical modelling, as well as a keen interest in developing skills in quantitative and qualitative sociology.

 Research proposal